zechlau14/zechlau14.github.io/projects/hot-mutant-vigilantes.md

 1. A fellow student's mutation is out of control
 2. Mutant terrorist are trying to assassinate a mutant-hating senator
 3. The principal of the school has been kidnapped
-4. An underground commune of mutants are under attack
+4. An underground commune of mutants is under attack
-5.
+5. A mutant-loving/hating cult has formed
+6. The location of the government's secret mutant facility is discovered

 What's this place like?
-1.
+1. stuffy, prim and proper, vaguely steampunk
+2. militaristic and ordered, lots of parades
+3. built around the huge temple of the god of law
+4. outdated, archaic and proud of it
+5. just a big palace, full of foppish nobles
+6. laden with boutiques, haberdashers and pattisseries

 Who's going to stand in our way?
 (Roll twice)
 1. A sexy Alien Monarch and their army